UPDATED: 7:45 a.m. ET, May 30, 2022

 On Friday, a memorial to one of the most renowned Black troops in American history was put back on public display following a multi-million dollar renovation that was completed just in time for this year’s Memorial Day.
+The tradition had been put on hold for two years because of the pandemic.
+It finally returned on Sunday, according to the Washington Post.

 The monument serves as a memorial to the nation’s first Black military unit to fight in the Civil War as well as their leader, Col. Robert Gould Shaw.
 The 54th was praised for a doomed charge in South Carolina in 1863.
 Sergeant William Harvey Carney of the 54th was awarded the Medal of Honor for his actions at the Battle of Fort Wagner.